n00bgineer/herobot.agents/readme.md

 ```
 Name: ApolloAgent
-Description: Named after the Greek God of truth & light, this AI agent helps to evaluate your proficiency on any topic that you've learnt.
+Description: Named after the Greek God of truth & light, this AI agent helps to evaluate your proficiency on any topic that you've learned.
 The best way to really know whether you really know something is
 Address:
 Link: